siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 {jt:5.00}  Upper limit.
 Absolutely will fail
 </pre>

 If the JT parameter is set too low the machine will exhibit "stuttering" motion as mild corners will decelerate, possibly to zero.
-One way to tell if the setting it too low is to run a large arc, such as the following sequence:
+One way to tell if the setting it too low is to run a large arc, such as the following sequence.
+Reducing the radius from I50 will test tighter and tighter corners.

 <pre>
 G17 G21 G90 G91.1 G94